jondwaite/jondwaite.github.io/content/post/2017-11-25-vcloud-director-extender-part-5-stretch-networking-l2vpn.md

   <br style="clear: both" />
 </div>

-When you click &#8216;Start&#8217;, the status will go to &#8216;Connecting&#8217; and a number of activities will take place in the customer vCenter:
+When you click 'Start', the status will go to 'Connecting' and a number of activities will take place in the customer vCenter:

 <div id='gallery-62' class='gallery galleryid-399 gallery-columns-1 gallery-size-large'>
   <dl class='gallery-item'>